commschamp/cc_tutorial/tutorials/tutorial23/README.md

 - External schema definitions reuse is supported since **v5.0** of the [CommsDSL](https://commschamp.github.io/commsdsl_spec) and [commsdsl](https://github/commschamp/commsdsl) code generators.
 - Inter-schema referencing is allowed using `@<schema_name>.` prefix.
-- When using multiple schemas it is hight recommended to **reuse** the fields  rather than **&lt;ref&gt;**-erence them.
+- When using multiple schemas it is highly recommended to **reuse** the fields  rather than **&lt;ref&gt;**-erence them.